 Non-Hodgkin lymphoma includes two types of cutaneous lymphomas, T-cell lymphomas (CTCLs) and B-cell lymphomas (CBCLs), with CTCLs accounting for the majority of cutaneous lymphomas.
-According to the National Comprehensive Cancer Network^{®‡} (NCCN) Clinical Practice Guidelines (CPGs) in Oncology^{®‡} for Primary Cutaneous Lymphomas, Mycosis Fungoides (MF) accounts for 50% to 70% of CTCL cases and Sézary syndrome (SS) accounts for less than 5% of CTCL cases (2023).
+According to the National Comprehensive Cancer Network^{®‡} (NCCN) Clinical Practice Guidelines (CPGs) in Oncology^{®‡}for Primary Cutaneous Lymphomas, Mycosis Fungoides (MF) is the most common CTCL while Sézary syndrome (SS) accounts for less than 5% of CTCL cases (2024).
 MF is considered an indolent malignancy and generally is associated with a slow progression while the median survival of SS is only 32 months from diagnosis (Trautinger, 2006).
 While CTCLs develop in the skin, the disease can progress and involve other areas such as lymph nodes, blood or visceral organs.
-Prognosis and treatment are dependent upon several factors including, but not limited to extent and type of skin involvement, overall stage, whether extracutaneous disease is present and peripheral blood involvement (NCCN, 2023).
+Prognosis and treatment are dependent upon several factors including, but not limited to extent and type of skin involvement, overall stage, whether extracutaneous disease is present and peripheral blood involvement (NCCN, 2024).